IoT Devices

 # Bluetooth API

-Unlike ESP-NOW IoT devices, the robot can't operate Bluetooth based IoT devices directly.
-The Bluetooth APIs only help establishing a communication channel.
-So that the user and the device can talk in their predefined protocol.
+Unlike ESP-NOW devices, the robot does not interact with Bluetooth-based IoT devices directly.
+Instead, the Bluetooth APIs facilitate the establishment of a communication channel.
+This allows the user and the device to communicate using their own predefined protocol.

 curl -X POST \